-FBI Inspector General Report.
-In its report, the IG expressed concern over the cost estimates for obtaining CALEA compliance, which have varied widely.
+Inspector General Report.
+The FBI's Inspector General issued a report in April 2004 on CALEA implementation.29 In its report, the IG expressed concern over the cost estimates for obtaining CALEA compliance, which have varied widely.
 Industry has stated it believes estimates full compliance will cost approximately \$1.3 billion; the FBI has estimated costs in the range of \$500 million to \$1 billion.
 Further, in December 2003, the FBI estimated that an additional \$204 million would be necessary to complete deployment of CALEA.
 The IG stated in its report that it did not believe implementation costs could be determined with any degree of specificity, but that it was unlikely CALEA could be implemented with the \$49.5 million that remains unobligated from current funding.

-FCC Action
+FCC Activity

-In response to the petition and after considering the comments and replies from interested parties, the FCC released an NPRM and declaratory ruling on August 4,
+In response to law enforcement's petition and after considering the comments and replies from interested parties, the FCC released an NPRM and Declaratory Ruling on August 4, 2004.30 Additionally, the FCC has issued two Orders in this matter.